-e-Pack[®] Courses
+e-Pack[TM] Courses

-e-Pack[®] courses allow students to take diagnostic chapter quizzes online, as they study their assigned textbook.
+e-Pack[TM] courses allow students to take diagnostic chapter quizzes online, as they study their assigned textbook.
 The quizzes provide real-time feedback that tells the student which topics need additional study and are available 24 hours a day.
 When the student has passed all of the quizzes, which do not count toward the final grade, he/she schedules a proctored written comprehensive final examination.
 Because the student prepares for the final examination with no mentor or written assignments, the quizzes provide preparation and guidance for students who are not comfortable studying completely on their own.

-Graduate Degrees and Certificates
+Graduate Degrees

-Master of Science in Human Resources Management (MSHRM), Master of Science in Management (MSM) and Master of Arts in Liberal Studies (MALS)
+Master of Science in Human Resources Management (MSHRM), Master of Science in Management (MSM) and Master of Arts in Professional Studies (MAPS)

 Thomas Edison State College offers graduate degrees that are earned by taking 36 credits of online courses.
-Students enrolled in a graduate certificate program will earn 12 graduate-level credits.
-Students who are accepted into the graduate degree and certificate programs use the Internet extensively for assignment exchange, e-mail and online discussions.
-Detailed information on the College's graduate degree and certificate programs may be found on page 102 and by visiting the College Web site at www.tesc.edu/graduate/.
+Students who are accepted into the graduate degree programs use the Internet extensively for assignment exchange, e-mail and online discussions.
+The College currently offers a Master of Science in Human Resources Management degree, Master of Science in Management degree and a Master of Arts in Professional Studies degree.
+Detailed information on the College's graduate degree programs may be found on page 102 and by visiting the College Web site at www.tesc.edu.